-- A. An annual examination of conformance with agency controls, policies and procedures, of the evidence function, is conducted by a member not routinely or directly connected with control of evidence; - B. An unannounced inspection, which consists of a review of evidence storage areas for organization and orderliness, is conducted as directed by the agency's CEO: - C. An annual inventory, which consists of a full or partial accounting, as defined by the agency, of evidence is conducted by the evidence custodian or designee and a designee of the CEO; - D. Follow-up investigative procedures for lost, missing, or stolen evidence; and - E. Purging by lawful methods.
+- A. An annual examination of conformance with agency controls, policies and procedures, of the evidence function, is conducted by a member not routinely or directly connected with control of evidence; - B. An unannounced inspection, which consists of a review of evidence storage areas for organization and orderliness, is conducted as directed by the agency's CEO: - C. An annual inventory, which consists of a full or partial accounting, as defined by the agency, of evidence is conducted by the evidence custodian or designee and a designee of the CEO not routinely or directly connected with control of evidence: - D. Follow-up investigative procedures for lost, missing, or stolen evidence; and - E. Purging by lawful methods.

 - Written directive addressing elements of the standard.
 (Qty Initial: 1) (Qty Reaccred: 1) - Documentation demonstrating compliance with each element of the standard.
-(Qty Initial: 1 each) (Qty Reaccred: 1 each for each year) - Interviews
+(Qty Initial: 1 each) (Qty Reaccred: 1 each for each year)